Cal-CS-61A-Staff/oh-queue/README.md

     virtualenv -p python3 env
     source env/bin/activate

-2. Use pip to install all the dependencies from `requirements.txt`:
+2. Use pip to install all the dependencies:

     pip install -r requirements.txt
+    npm install

 3. Reset the database to create tables.